-Homeschooling in India and New National Education Policy 2020
+Homeschooling in India and NEP 2020 New National Education Policy

-As per the PDF document published at Ministry of Education, India regarding New National Education Policy 2020, following articles are relevant for knowing potential influence of NEP 2020 on homeschooling in India.
+NEP 2020 (NEP 2020 stands for National Education Policy 2020) the new education policy was introduced and then approved 2020.
+As per NEP 2020, following articles are relevant for knowing potential influence of NEP 2020 on homeschooling in India.

 3.5.
 To facilitate learning for all students, with special emphasis on Socio-Economically Disadvantaged Groups (SEDGs), the scope of school education will be broadened to facilitate multiple pathways to learning involving both formal and non-formal education modes.
 Open and Distance Learning (ODL) Programmes offered by the National Institute of Open Schooling (NIOS) and State Open Schools will be expanded and strengthened for meeting the learning needs of young people in India who are not able to attend a physical school.
 NIOS and State Open Schools will offer the following programmes in addition to the present programmes: A, B and C levels that are equivalent to Grades 3, 5, and 8 of the formal school system; secondary education programmes that are equivalent to Grades 10 and 12; vocational education courses/programmes; and adult literacy and life-enrichment programmes.
 States will be encouraged to develop these offerings in regional languages by establishing new/strengthening existing State Institutes of Open Schooling (SIOS).